saucelabs/sauce-docs/docs/testrunner-toolkit/running-tests.md

 ### Specify a Docker Image

-You must specify the appropriate Docker image in the `config.yml` in order for your tests to run correctly.
+By default, `saucectl` will get a docker image from sauce infrastructure and run test against it.
+Meanwhile, you can still specify the Docker image in the `config.yml` if you want to run test in specific docker image.
 For example, if you run cypress tests the configuration should look like so:

 ```yaml
 docker: